 However, the stardom of Starbucks quickly encouraged other coffee roasters and companies to bloom out of the Emerald City.
 In fact, there are substantially more coffee businesses owned by individuals in Seattle than chain-owned ones.

 Starbucks has continued to race around the world in both stores and holdings of other companies.
 In 2003, Starbucks purchased Seattle’s Best Coffee to expand its overall reach.
-Seattle’s Best Coffee is a common grocery store brand that features a smooth taste.
+Seattle’s Best Coffee is a common grocery store brand drip coffee that features a smooth taste.

 As with any diehard obsession, there is some division when it comes to the best coffee in Seattle, WA.
 While some brand-loyal enthusiasts will always choose Starbucks, there are plenty of other options as well.
 Check out where to find the best coffee in Seattle and visit one of these shops soon for your next pick me up.

 Whether you like the comfort and convenience of chain coffee or want to try out some original local indie coffee shops, there is plenty of java to go around.
 Most of these shops feature what is known as Seattle-style coffee, a rich and dark roasted bean featuring nutty notes of caramel.
 These cafes can be ideal study spots in Seattle as well.